Skip to content

 newCar.License_Plate = "YYYY" -- This will error!

-In this example, we updated the previous class with a private member named License_Plate, this member is private and can only be accessed by the class members, so trying to access or modify it outside of the class will cause an error.
+In this example, we updated the previous class with a private member named License_Plate, this member is private and can only be accessed from the class functions, so trying to access or modify it outside of the class functions will cause an error.

 Warning